homemadearcade/zero/todo/BACKLOGTODO.md

 Admin, Creator, Marketing Folders

+respawn on GameInstance -> spawn ( use this when initializting game too )

+edit class type

 swap all the objects to correct layers when it changes so we can use the layers correctly for visibility and for taking pictures...

 COBROWSING PUBLISHER CHECK if its connected to the client? why is that?
 Theres some problem right !
 COBROWSING_UPDATE_ACKNOWLEDGED?
 Perhaps...